Insulin Resistance & Weight Loss Resistance.

 Inositol is the collective term used in reference to a group of nine isomers that are cyclic polyols - a form of sugar alcohol.

 Inositol was formerly known as vitamin B8 but is no longer considered a compound in the B vitamin family.

-Inositol is a fairly ubiquitous molecule throughout the body, often bound to phosphate moieties that serve as a crucial component of intracellular insulin-mediated activity.
+Inositol is a fairly ubiquitous molecule throughout the body, often bound to phosphate moieties that serve as a crucial component of the intracellular insulin-mediated activity.

 We obtain insignificant amounts of inositol through diet; not nearly enough to have therapeutic effects.

 In fact, most of the inositol found in the body is produced endogenously from glucose.

 Thus, if you are on a low-carb/ketogenic diet, supplementing with inositol is a wise decision.